softlayer/githubio_source/content/reference/services/SoftLayer_Product_Package/getActivePrivateHostedCloudPackages.md

 ---
 # [SoftLayer_Product_Package](/reference/services/SoftLayer_Product_Package)::getActivePrivateHostedCloudPackages

-Get the Active SoftLayer_Product_Packages from which one can order private hosted cloud configurations.
+[DEPRECATED] Get the Active SoftLayer_Product_Packages from which one can order private hosted cloud configurations.

 ## Overview
-This method pulls all the active private hosted cloud packages.
+[DEPRECATED] This method pulls all the active private hosted cloud packages.
 This will give you a basic description of the packages that are currently active and from which you can order private hosted cloud configurations.

 -----